Air service bidders present cases for Quincy airport contract

 Andrew Bonney, vice president of planning for Cape Air, recommended a twin-engine airplane for the contract, particularly when flying at night or over mountainous terrains.

-He added that Cape Air’s crew love Quincy from the administrative staff all the way down to the pilots who ultimate buy houses and become members of the community.
+He added that Cape Air’s crew love Quincy from the administrative staff all the way down to the pilots who ultimately buy houses and become members of the community.

 “We could’ve grown a little bit and then bought bigger airplanes and then flown jets between major cities but that’s not who Cape Air is,” Bonney said.
 “We love small community air service.”